Primitives-xyz/mintee/external-packages/mintee-nft/readme.md

-# Mintee NFT - The easiest to use NFT API
+# Mintee.js - The easiest to use NFT API

-Mintee NFT is a simple to use API for minting NFTs on the Solana blockchain.
+Mintee.js is a simple way to use the Mintee API for minting NFTs on the Solana blockchain.

-The npm package makes it even easier to use.

 # Getting Started